tincanbox/kplugin-template/README.md

     ./kplugin-template/run/init

-Make your watch.local file and update with your credential.
+Make your .local file and update with your kintone credential.

-    cp ./run/watch ./run/watch.local
+    cp ./run/upload ./run/upload.local

 Confirm your src/ directory is created.